What Makes DIfficult Conversations DIfficult?

 It comes down to FEAR.

-Not the kind of fear that makes us run from tigers, but the kind that whispers “What if?” before we even open our mouth.
-Beneath the surface, our minds anticipate danger—threats to our relationships, our self-image, or our sense of security.
+Not the kind of fear that makes us run from tigers, but the kind that whispers “What if?” and creates deep anxiety within us.
+Beneath the surface, our minds anticipate danger, threats to our relationships, our self-image, or our sense of security.
 These fears whisper, “Tread carefully,” and before we know it, the conversation has become a daunting, treacherous terrain.

 Imagine a traditional Chinese family where the eldest son wants to marry someone his parents disapprove of.
 When he finally gathers the courage to bring it up, his father’s face darkens.
 His mother lets out a long sigh.
 “If you do this, you are breaking our family’s heart.”